John Awdeley: Politicking

-A Member of the Parliament of England, Audley represented the Lancaster and Stockbridge constituencies at the 8th Parliament of Queen Elizabeth I in 1593 (alongside John Preston and Henry St John respectively).
+A member of the Parliament of England, Audley represented the Lancaster and Stockbridge constituencies at the 8th Parliament of Elizabeth I in 1593 (alongside John Preston and Henry St John respectively).
 P.W.
 Hasler wrote for The History of Parliament that Audley's election to two separate boroughs in the Duchy of Lancaster was surprising, and possibly an error on the part of Gilbert Gerard.